Freshnuts/fresh-rat/README.md

 Remote Administration Tool

-I am studing multiprocessing, sockets, and I figured this would be a fun project!
-I am stemming this off from freShell.
-This is only to be used for Educational Purposes, not for illegal purposes.
+I am studing multiprocessing, sockets, and I figured this would be a fun project!<br>I am stemming this off from freShell.
+This is only to be used for Educational Purposes,<br>not for illegal purposes.

-Menu:
+Menu: (Under Construction)

 1. Shows All Targets\t(Done)
 2. Choose Target\t(Done)